jonniek/mpv-playlistmanager/README.md

   - Opens the file currently selected with the cursor, if cursor on playing file, jump to next file
 - __Select file__(CTRL+Up)
   - Selects the file under the cursor
-  - When moving the cursor the file will follow, allowing reordering of the playlist
+  - When moving the cursor the selected file will follow, allowing reordering of the playlist